'Tom & Jerry'.

 By the mid-1940s, Eisenberg also turned to comic book art.
 From 1946 to 1951, he and Joseph Barbera were partners in Dearfield Publishing, a comic book company with titles such as 'Red Rabbit Comics', 'Foxy Fagan' and 'Junie Prom'.
 He is however best known for his work for Dell/Western from 1945 until his death in 1965.
 For years, he was the main artist of the several 'Tom & Jerry' books, and he was also one of the main artists for the Hanna-Barbera books, which earned him the nickname "Carl Barks of Hanna-Barbera Comics".
 He was the first to adapt 'Huckleberry Hound' and 'Yogi Bear' to comic books in Dell's Four Color comic book.

-He also drew for many of the MGM titles, such as 'Tom & Jerry', 'Big Spyke & Little Tyke', 'Droopy' and 'Barney Bear'.
-For the Disney comic books he did numerous stories featuring 'Chip 'n' Dale', 'Li'l Bad Wolf' and 'Mickey Mouse' from 1948 to 1961.
+Eisenberg also drew for many of the MGM titles, such as 'Tom & Jerry', 'Big Spyke & Little Tyke', 'Droopy' and 'Barney Bear'.
+For the Disney comic books, he drew numerous stories featuring 'Chip 'n' Dale', 'Li'l Bad Wolf' and 'Mickey Mouse' from 1948 to 1961.

-Harvey Eisenberg was an influence on John Kricfalusi.
+Harvey Eisenberg died in 1965 from a heart attack.
+He was an influence on John Kricfalusi and Milt Stein.

 'The Flintstones'.